From Death Valley to Hells Canyon, the West features some of the hottest, deepest, quietest, and foggiest spots in the country.

 Photo creditPhoto: Art Bromage/Wikimedia Commons

 The West rarely settles for average.
 From the Rocky Mountains to the redwoods to the Grand Canyon, this is the land of superlatives.
 Beyond these famous examples, the West is full of other extremes.
 Some claims to fame can be measured and quantified.
 Some are a matter of perspective.
 Visit any of these spots, and you’re sure to get an experience far beyond the ordinary.

 The Hottest: Death Valley National Park, Calif.

 This is the place where cold fronts go to die.
 Two hours west of Las Vegas and as much as 282 feet below sea level, Death Valley is ringed by mountain ranges that block stray rain clouds and trap the desert heat.
-Some of the highest temps in the United States were recorded here, including a sizzling 129°F on a June day in 2013.
+Some of the highest temps in the United States were recorded here, including a sizzling 127°F for four July days in 2018.
 “A lot of people come out here to experience heat, and they find it,” says park spokesperson Cheryl Chipman.

 The Starriest: Natural Bridges National Monument, Utah